kk-sw/database-concepts/PITCHME.md

 - Transaction = operations in a bundle
 - ACID (transaction control)
     - Atomic:       Operations succeed or roll-back (state before)
-    - Consistent:   On completion the database is in correct state
+    - Consistent:   Database is in correct state when trans. finished
     - Isolated:     Transactions do not disturb/effect another
     - Durable:      Results are permanent, even if error'd
 - 4 ACID levels